-We also provide evidence that helps understand fundamental questions about the nature of mass preferences.
+Our evidence thus helps us to understand fundamental questions about the nature of mass preferences.
 Instability in electoral choices is sometimes ascribed to basic failings of citizens, such as not holding meaningful policy preferences (for example, Kinder and Kalmoe, 2017).
 Our data, by contrast, show that this interpretation is incorrect.
 It is not that citizens lack meaningful preferences.
-Perhaps, instead, electoral environments requiring individuals to weigh choices across many policy domains necessitates more complex state-dependent strategies.
+Perhaps, instead, electoral environments requiring individuals to weigh choices across many policy domains necessitates more complex, state-dependent strategies.